Startup cash management: How to keep idle cash earning

 These accounts are best for operating cash you’ll use within the next 30 days.
 The priority here is stability and instant access.

-When evaluating options, compare earnings structure, insurance coverage limits, payment speed, and integration with your accounting system.
+When evaluating options, compare earnings structure, insurance coverage limits, payment speed, and integrations across different business checking accounts.

 Government money market funds